MultiSafepay/docs/content/integrations/pwa/pwa-studio/manual.md

 ### PWA theme payment component

-Please, keep in mind that you will be need create a custom payment component for PWA theme, depends from which you are using.
+Please, keep in mind that you will be need create a custom payment component for PWA storefront, depends from which you are using.